by Marilyn Payne, chair of the YEH committee

 What will the YEH experience teach my young horse?

 YEH competitions are a fabulous learning opportunity for young stock.
 First, they can get used to the dressage arena in a low pressure situation.
 Competitors are encouraged to ride freely forward to show off their gaits, horses are not penalized if they’re a bit playful, and there is no emphasis on accuracy – though they do need to stay in the arena!

 The jumping phase is also a perfect schooling opportunity.
 The course typically begins with a few straightforward show jumps, which feed directly into several inviting cross-country fences.
 If there is a water crossing, the four-year-old group is invited to school it together before the jumping competition begins.

 Overall, a YEH event is the ideal transition from schooling at home to getting a taste of what it’s like to compete.
 It’s a great way to give your horse exposure, without the physical and mental stress of a full Horse Trials.

 What is the format?
 Are YEH competitions always run the same way?

 Every YEH qualifying event has a dressage and jumping test/gallop section.
 The schedule may vary, depending on the organizer.
 The dressage phase must come first, with the jumping/gallop test following sometime afterwards, either the same day, or the following day.
 At Championships, there will also be a conformation section.
-The Championships will have dressage and conformation on the first day, with the jumping/gallop test the following day.

 How long does the competition last?
 How long will I be on my horse's back?